-The Department of Near Eastern Languages and Civilizations (NELC) engages in the interdisciplinary humanistic study and teaching of the cultures of the Near East (often called the Middle East) as they express themselves in languages, texts, and literatures, including written and oral sources, as well as art, architecture, archaeology and material culture.
-These cultures encompass the geographic region that stretches from North Africa through the eastern Mediterranean to Arabia and Iran.
+The Department of Near Eastern Languages and Civilizations (NELC) engages in the interdisciplinary study and teaching of the cultures and peoples of the Near East (often called the Middle East) as they have expressed themselves in languages, texts, and literatures, including written and oral sources, as well as art, architecture, archaeology, and material objects.
+Our studies encompass the geographic region that stretches from North Africa and the Iberian Peninsula through the eastern Mediterranean to Arabia and Iran.

-NELC’s programs focus on study of the peoples, cultures, and civilizations of Mesopotamia/Iraq, Egypt, Israel/Palestine, greater Syria, Arabia, Anatolia/Turkey and Persia/Iran.
+The areas we study primarily include Egypt, Mesopotamia, Israel/Palestine, greater Syria, Arabia, Iran and the Persianate world, and Anatolia and Turkey.
 We teach ancient and modern languages including Sumerian, Akkadian, Egyptian, Hebrew, Aramaic, Arabic, Persian, Turkish, and Kurdish.
 We endeavor in teaching and research to explore past and present social contacts across communities and places.
 In this way, we push boundaries and frontiers within and beyond the Middle East.

 Our department upholds a conscious commitment to scholarship within the University of Pennsylvania and the world.
 We seek to sustain a community that is diverse in terms of gender, national origin, ethnicity and race, religion, socio-economic status, sexual orientation, and more.
 The intellectual life of the Department is collaborative and flourishes from its culture of inclusion, which aspires to make everyone feel welcome.
 We aim to build connections to scholars across the University of Pennsylvania campus and elsewhere at local, national, and international levels as we exchange ideas and spread knowledge.
 This commitment to collegiality, inquiry, and exploration makes our department a vibrant center for the humanistic study of the Middle East from ancient times to the present.